graphql-crystal/graphql/README.md

 }
 ```

-Now for the integration with your HTTP library or framework.
-All we need to do is to call
+Now for the integration with our HTTP library or framework.
+All we need to do is
-`schema.execute` with the right arguments.
-Here is a simple example for Kemal, customize as needed:
+to call `schema.execute` with the right arguments.
+Here is a simple example for
+Kemal, customize as needed:

 ```crystal
 post "/graphql" do |env|